Pricing for AI Agents

 Optimizing Monetization with Flexible AI Agent Pricing Models

 The pricing model directly impacts revenue potential.
-Companies using outcome-based pricing consistently outperform seat-based models by 4 to 8x in contract value.
+Companies using outcome-based pricing can see significantly higher contract values than traditional seat-based models.

 Moving Beyond Subscriptions: Pricing for AI Value